Exchange traded funds taxation: déjà vu all over again

 Investment Insight

 So how does ETF taxation work?
 It depends on how the fund is structured for tax purposes.
 Most ETFs in Canada are MFTs.
 As such, the taxation of ETFs closely mirrors that of traditional MFTs.
-Going forward, this article focuses on ETFs set up as MFTs and held in non-registered accounts.
+Let’s look at how ETFs are set up as MFTs and held in non-registered accounts.

 ETF income and distributions